Salamol Easi-Breathe Inhaler

 You should always read the patient information leaflet before taking any medicines which are used to treat asthma.

 All of our doctors and pharmacists follow the NICE guidelines dosage instructions when prescribing Salamol.

 If you take your inhaler and are still struggling to breathe, you should call an ambulance immediately.

-How does Salamol work?
+How quickly does Salamol start to work?

-How do I use Salamol?
+When should I use Salamol?

-Can I drink alcohol while I use this?
+Can I drink alcohol whilst using Salamol?

 Salamol Serious Side Effects

 All medicines run the risk of side effects, although the risks of this medicine having any adverse effects on the patient are very low.
 If you do suffer any side effects from this treatment, they are usually mild, do not last long and commonly subside as your body gets used to taking the medicine.